chalatz/tours/pages/links/museums-art-galleries/modern-greek-art-museum.md

       href: img/modern_greek_art_museum/municipal_art_gallery_3_mod.jpg
       alt: Rhodes Tours, Rhodes Greece Tours, Rhodes Shore Excursions
       caption: The Main Gallery hosting a total of 690 exhibits
+- desc: |-
-- desc: "The Municipal Art Gallery housing one of most significant collections of the Modern Greek Painting in Greece, hosting a total of 690 exhibits.
-Featuring works by Maleas, Bouzianis, Kontoglou, Theofilos, Vassiliou, Hadzikyriakos-Gikas, Spyropoulos and other prominent Greek artists, is an invaluable experience for the scholar of Modern Greek painting.\n\nThe visitor can see some of the most significant examples of their work.
-Many of the paintings have been part of official exhibitions, both in Greece and abroad.\n\n* Engravings of the 19th - 20th centuries (permanent collection).\n* European Engravings - Dodecanese (during winter).\n* Publications - Posters, and Gifts.    "
+    The Municipal Art Gallery housing one of most significant collections of the Modern Greek Painting in Greece, hosting a total of 690 exhibits.
+Featuring works by Maleas, Bouzianis, Kontoglou, Theofilos, Vassiliou, Hadzikyriakos-Gikas, Spyropoulos and other prominent Greek artists, is an invaluable experience for the scholar of Modern Greek painting.
+The visitor can see some of the most significant examples of their work.
+Many of the paintings have been part of official exhibitions, both in Greece and abroad.

+    * Engravings of the 19th - 20th centuries (permanent collection).
+    * European Engravings - Dodecanese (during winter).
+    * Publications - Posters, and Gifts.
   title: ''
   gallery_rows: []
 - title: The New Gallery "Nestorideion Melathron"